gagolews/lmlcr/README.md

 ## About the Author

-[Marek][1] is currently a Senior Lecturer in Applied AI at Deakin University in Melbourne, VIC, Australia.
+[Marek Gagolewski][1] (pronounced like Mark Gaggle-Eve-Ski 🙃) is currently a Senior Lecturer in Applied
+AI at Deakin University in Melbourne, VIC, Australia and an Associate Professor in Data Science (on long-term leave) at Faculty of Mathematics and Information Science, Warsaw University of Technology, Poland.

 He is actively involved in developing *usable* free (libre) and open source software, with particular focus on data science and machine learning.